Spring is coming – so are flies!!

 Filth Flies include Drain and Fruit.
 These are those little things that don’t fly too fast and just seem to meander around.
 They can usually be found in or around uncleaned floor drains, soda BiB storage and soda fountains, guns and holsters, and also on liquor bottles.

-The slime and mold that builds up in floor drains is where these things lay their eggs, as this is a ready food supply for their offspring.
+The slime and mold that builds up in floor drains are where these things lay their eggs, as this is a ready food supply for their offspring.
 Floor drains should be cleaned frequently, including running a brush down the pipe as well.
 Don’t forget about the little round drains that need to be opened up.
 Pest Companies carry a chemical that gets sprayed into the drains at the end of the night that coats the surfaces and eats up any slime.

-Soda areas - the sugars and syrups are nirvana for these things.
+Soda areas – the sugars and syrups are nirvana for these things.
 Soda guns, when not cleaned regularly, collect a buildup of slime and syrups inside the nozzle and on the sprayer jets.
 Most can easily be taken apart.
 I suggest to leave them soaking in water overnight.
 The holster is where the last drips are held when you pour a soda.
 The holsters are connected to a small tube that leads to the drain.
-I suggest to pour hot water from the coffee machine thru the holster nightly.
+I suggest pouring hot water from the coffee machine through the holster nightly.
 This breaks up any sugars that are accumulating.
 Make sure the tube does not belly down.
 This causes liquids to accumulate in that belly and holster, creating a sugar snake in the tube.
-If the tube is blocked, when you disconnect it to run water thru the tube until a long snake of sugars come out and the water runs clean.
+If the tube is blocked, when you disconnect it to run water through the tube until a long snake of sugars come out and the water runs clean.

 Soda fountains need to have their nozzles and inside sprayer removed and soaked overnight.
 Wiping down the underside and brushing the areas around the nozzle base should be done frequently.
 Use a flashlight to better see any black or orange buildup.